rosedu/workshop-git/README.md

    ./reset-all.sh
    ```

-   The go back to step 1 and prepare the setup for commit history editing.
+   The go back to step 1 and prepare the messed up environment again.

 1. Go into commit history editing mode: